Find cherry industry information, publications, industry contacts and more

 Australian cherry evaluation utilising precocious rootstocks

-Marketing activity updates can be found on the cherry page of Hortlink 2017, edition 1.
+Information on recent marketing activity can be found on the cherry page of Hortlink 2017, edition 1.

 Order a Final Report

-If you would like to speak to someone about the SIP, please call Hort Innovation's cherry Relationship Manager, Mark Spees on 0439 574 173.
+If you have any questions about the development process of the SIP, please contact Hort Innovation's cherry Relationship Manager, Mark Spees, by phone on 0439 574 173 or email@example.com.

 Completed consultation workshops